 Then do a preliminary run on the first part of the data (Linux head command piped to script).

 That would let me write a Linux grep filter to remove noise (like most of the ASA ACL rule logging events, and some other chatty items).
-Usually eliminating three (3) to ten (10) chatty messages reduced the log file size by 2 to 3 orders of magnitude (100 to 1000-fold!)
+Usually eliminating three (3) to ten (10) chatty messages reduced the log file size by 2 to 3 orders of magnitude (100 to 1000-fold!).
 Bonus: the chatty messages usually are of little value.

-I could pipeline Linux grep commands into the PERL script, to avoid having intermediate files touching disk.
+I could pipeline Linux grep commands into the PERL script to avoid having intermediate files touching disk.

 Repeat as needed to get to a workable amount of data on disk.
 Then concatenate & process fully.